 To catch up:

 You can read about Part 1 here.

 You can read about Part 3 here.

-This is a stage that was the most easy for me because everything was fair and balanced.
+This is the stage that was the easiest for me because everything was fair and balanced.
 I hit a few hurdles along the way that I will share with you.

 What about small group devices?

 When I started with iPads, I used a table in my room to host a small group of iPads.
 I did not want to stop doing this since it works so well AND it is easy management for me.
 Therefore I still have 6 iPads that usually sit at the technology table for small groups.
 This is an exception to the rule about using devices.
 Since we use the devices in small groups BEFORE we use 1:1 devices, this is understood.
 Sometimes students confuse the two and they grab their small group device instead of their 1:1 device.
 No biggie.

 I also prefer to manage apps on 6 devices rather than 24+.
 If I want to add a game to a device for small group use, less is actually easier to manage.
 If it is an app we all love, maybe I will add it to all devices over time.
 This is also a more cost-effective way to teach since sometimes you have to pay for an app by device.

 Next, just like my small group of iPads at a technology table, I wanted to keep my small group of iPads for a “Listening to Reading” station during literacy groups.
 I have put 6 devices here as well.